brenopolanski/aiEyes/README.md

 # <img src="./resources/icon.png" width="100" align="left"> aiEyes

-> Describes photos using audio for visually impaired users.
+> Describes photos using audio for Blind and Visually-Impaired Users.

+*aiEyes* is an open source app that helps the Blind and Visually-Impaired Users to **see** the world with the help of [artificial intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence).
+Developed with [Ionic framework](https://ionicframework.com/), [Azure Cognitive APIs](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/) and [Google Translate API](https://github.com/matheuss/google-translate-api) it is able to describe pictures to the user.

 This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.